enkidevs/curriculum/react/introduction/introduction-to-hooks/what-are-hooks.md

 ---
 ## Content

-Hooks represent a new way of using state with your functional components.
+Hooks represent a new way of using state with your function components.
 They are the great for reusing stateful logic and enable you to use more of React's features without having to use classes.

 There are three main types of hooks:
 - State Hooks
 - Effect Hooks
 - Custom Hooks

-Before hooks, many initially simple React component would eventually grow to contain many unrelated groupings of stateful logic and side effects.
+Before hooks, many React component would eventually grow to contain many unrelated groupings of stateful logic and side effects.
 A component could perform some data fetching in the `componentDidMount` or `componentDidUpdate` lifecycle methods, while the `componentDidMount` could also contain some event listeners.
 Hooks allow us to separate these unrelated parts by encapsulating related logic into functions.

 Now, let's take a look at the following code: